What Is the Difference Between Bankruptcy and Debt Agreement?

 Bankruptcy Defined

-In its most simple form, bankruptcy is a legal process set out by the laws of Australia that releases a person or business (sole trader) from almost all their debt obligations.
-In Australia, bankruptcy is governed by the Bankruptcy Act of 1966 with subsequent amendments as gazetted by parliament.
-The Australian Financial Security Authority (AFSA) is the Government body overseeing all activity under the Bankruptcy Act.
+In its simplest form, bankruptcy is a legal process set out by the laws of Australia that releases a person or business (sole trader) from almost all their debt obligations.
+In Australia, bankruptcy is governed by the Bankruptcy Act of 1966, with subsequent amendments as gazetted by parliament.
+The Australian Financial Security Authority (AFSA) is the government body overseeing all activity under the Bankruptcy Act.

 Types of Bankruptcy: